biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 - [Data ingestion](#data-ingestion)

 ## Basics
-Regardless of whether you are developing a web, app or desktop solution, it is best practice to communicate with SOS through a dedicated backend and not access the API directly from the web browser or phone app.
+Regardless of whether you are developing a web, mobile, or desktop solution, it is best practice to communicate with SOS through a dedicated backend rather than accessing the API directly from the web browser or phone app.
 This way, you only need to make changes in one place, the App Backend, if there are structural changes in the SOS API.
 ```mermaid
 sequenceDiagram
   App->>App Backend: POST /Observations/Search